sparkison/m3u-editor-docs/docs/about/custom-domains.md

       - 36800:36800
 ```

-Make sure your Trafik container has the resolverm, `myresolver`, set, or change the name to match your setup.
+Make sure your Trafik container has the resolver, `myresolver`, defined, or change the name to match your setup.

-E.g., the `myresolver` referenced in the setup above would look something like this:
+E.g., the `myresolver` referenced in the setup above would look something like this in your Traefik container:

 ```yaml
 services: